ZhuEthan/ZhuEthan.github.io/_posts/2020-07-17-when-to-buy-Bond.md

 Bond is one way an agency borrows money from the public.
 Various ways for debtholder paying back money are available.
 For the sake of analysis simplicity,  the coupon bonds as a typical way how the bond is working are picked for illustration.
 Coupon bonds are very straightforward: The bond issuers borrow capitals from lenders and promise to pay back the capital in a fixed interest rate for a specific period of time. e.g. the Government borrows 100$ from the public and promises to pay it back with 10$ per year (coupon price) through 10 years.
 On the ending of the 10th year, it will return the principle (100$) in addition.

 ## How is the interest rate calculated:
-the interest of a coupon bond is determined by the present value formula.
+the interest of a coupon bond (i) is determined by the present value formula.
 The formula is:

 issuing price = coupon price / i + coupon price / i ^ 2 + .... coupon price / i ^ n + face value / i ^ n;

-The example in "How is bond woring will be":
+The example in "How is bond working" will be:
 100 = 10/i + 10/i^2 + ...
 10/i^10 + 100/i^10 => i = ?

 ## One observation: